protocol/launchpad/content/en/curriculum/ipfs/mutable-content/index.md

 {{< youtube 57guoGS53Bo >}}

-## The DHT

-The public **D**istributed **H**ash **T**able is the record of content that is used, along with Kademlia, to discover content-addressed data in a peer-to-peer network.
-The DHT is the mechanism that allows a peer-to-peer network to work without the old [client-server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) that the web2 internet runs on.

 ## Nodes, Peers, and the Swarm

 A **[Peer](https://docs.ipfs.io/concepts/glossary/#peer)** is any connected node on IPFS that relays and/or stores information on the network.
 You can either search peers using the DHT and Kademlia, or be directly connected to a peer.
 The set of peers that you (as a peer) are connected to directly is called a **[Swarm](https://docs.ipfs.io/concepts/glossary/#swarm)**.